UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/solving_linear_systems/equations_for_solvable_systems.md

 $$
     \mathcal R(A) := \lbrace \mathbf{b} \mid A\mathbf{x} = \mathbf{b} \text { is solvable} \rbrace \ ?
 $$
+This set is called the _range_ of $A$.
 It, itself, is the solution set of a different linear system!

 ### Equations on the inhomogeneous term